wunki/django-salted/README.md

 # Django Salted

 This is a complete [SaltStack] configuration for a Django centric stack.
 It enables you setup a solid Django development environment within minutes.
+Some of the great things which are included:

+- Local development, but the code is run within Ubuntu with the help of a share.
+- Server running on uWSGI and Nginx. uWSGI reloads your python code automagically.
+- Django requirements are installed with Wheel.
+No more compilation needed per box and dependency on PyPi.
+- Great Fabric helper functions.

 The repository is accomponied with a blog post we put on [Gibbon].
 Go read [Salting your Django Stack] if you want to know how this came to be.